 This definition of addiction includes all types of substances from alcohol to illegal, or prescription drugs.
 It may also include the use of chemicals or other types of materials used in inhaling, smoking, or ingesting, for the purposes of obtaining the "high" associated with using these compounds.

-However, addiction also has a behavioural component as well.
-People can become addicted to engaging in a particular behaviour which is in and of itself is a part of normal daily life.
+However, addiction also has a behavioural component.
+People can become addicted to engaging in a particular behaviour, which is in and of itself is a part of normal daily life.
 This can include addictions to: